Network Segmentation can protect you against ransomwares and malwares

 Network segmentation (Network Partitioning or Network Isolation) is used to improve network security but it is not an easy task.
 Generally, networks are designed to be tough on the outside and simple inside.
 Organisations following regulations install a mature firewall perimeter and some sort of Intrusion Detection System (IDS) or Intrusion Prevention System (IPS) to monitor the incoming traffic.

 However, if someone manages to sneak in through that traffic will have a smooth network structure that can be exploited as required.
 Most of the tools are designed to perform specific functions and will ignore the movement outside of their programming.
-Giving the advantage to the hidden malicious programs to act free and launch an attack or simply stay quiet and leak the information.
+Gives the advantage to the hidden malicious programs to act free and launch an attack or simply stay quiet and leak the information.
 This kind of flat network infrastructure is easy to maintain but is a great opportunity for the threat actors to breach the main security and get access to the entire infrastructure.

 What is Network Segmentation?

 Segmenting the computer network is splitting the network infrastructure into smaller network segments.
-All servers and workstations are not required to communicate with each other but keeping them on a common network gives an opportunity to the threat actors for exploiting them.
+All servers and workstations are not required to communicate with each other but keeping them on a common network allows the threat actors for exploiting them.

 Segmentation can be done physically or virtually.
-The main idea is to limit the communication between the devices and hence reducing the attack surface area.
+The main idea is to limit the communication between the devices and hence reduce the attack surface area.

-Every organisation running multiple internal systems for meeting their business needs must have network security.
+Every organisation running multiple internal systems for meeting its business needs must have network security.
 The more complicated the architecture is, the more important the need for segmentation.
 The businesses relying 100% on SaaS solutions or business that works completely offline will not need network segmentation.

 Businesses running on flat networks will be an ideal target for hackers.
 A flat network may seem easy saving time and money for installation may lead to bigger disasters later.
 There is no substitute for network segmentation.